-- 2.2.3.1.12 For the calculation of effective mass, only movement in the X direction is considered.
+- 2.2.2.13 For the calculation of effective mass, only movement in the X direction is considered.
 The most significant structures that load the leg should be considered, such as the bumper cross member and any upper or lower cross beams.
 Less significant structures, such as grills and valances may be ignored.
-Viscous effects should be ignored. - 2.2.3.1.13 Of the outputs specified in Section 2.2.3.1.9, the most appropriate parameter or parameters for the specific type of sensing system will be used to show an appropriate level of correlation between the chosen test tool and the numerical simulations.
-The vehicle manufacturer may choose the impact location and vehicle components for inclusion onto the calculation of the output parameters. - 2.2.3.2 Physical testing - 2.2.3.2.1 To ensure that the pedestrian impact sensor(s) are effective across the full bumper width, a minimum of three tests shall be performed at locations within the bumper test zone. - 2.2.3.2.2 Test matrix:
+Viscous effects should be ignored. - 2.2.2.14 Of the outputs specified in Section 2.2.2.10, the most appropriate trigger parameter(s) for the specific type of sensing system will be used to show an appropriate level of correlation between the chosen test tool and the numerical simulations.
+Trigger parameters must correspond with the system sensing time.
+The vehicle manufacturer may choose the impact location and vehicle components for inclusion onto the calculation of the output parameters. - 2.2.3 Physical testing will be used to assess the capability of the sensing system(s).
+As a surrogate for a pedestrian that is larger/heavier than a 50th percentile male, the legform detailed in Section 9 for legform to bumper tests shall be used.
+This is to ensure that the system deploys when impacting larger or 'upper limit' pedestrians. - 2.2.3.1 To ensure that the pedestrian impact sensor(s) are effective across the full bumper width, a minimum of three tests shall be performed at locations within the bumper test zone. - 2.2.3.2 Test matrix:

-Test Impactor Impact point Speed Output 1 HTD Directly on localised sensor e.g. accelerometer +/-50mm.
+Test Impactor Impact point Speed Output 1 PDI2/HTD (1 Directly on localised sensor e.g. accelerometer +/- 50mm.
 If the sensing system uses a combination of contact strip switches and localised accelerometers, the positions of the accelerometers should be used to define the impact locations.
 For non-localised sensor systems, such as contact switches, test the vehicle centreline.
-LT +/-2km/h • High speed film 2 HTD Bumper test zone end, left or right hand side, +/-50mm.
-LT +/-2km/h Actuator trigger time 3 HTD Farthest from sensor(s) if not tested already, +/-50mm.
-LT +/-2km/h • Initiation of deployment 4 Euro NCAP detailed in Section 9.1 or Directly on localised sensor e.g. accelerometer, +/-50mm.
-For non-localised sensor systems test directly in line with the front longitudinal member to produce the highest acceleration levels on 40km/h +/-2km/h

-WG17 the impactor.
-This test may be performed using a representative

-impactor surrogate with equivalent mass and stiffness to prevent damage to
+LT (2 +/-2km/h High speed film Actuator trigger time Initiation of deployment

+Test Impactor Impact point Speed Output 2 PDI2/HTD Bumper test zone end, left or right hand side, +/- 50mm.
+LT +/-2km/h 3 PDI2/HTD Farthest from sensor(s) if not tested already, +/-50mm.
+LT +/-2km/h High speed film Actuator trigger time Initiation of deployment 4 (3 Euro NCAP detailed in Section 9.1 or WG17 impactor to account for larger pedestrians Directly on localised sensor e.g. accelerometer, +/- 50mm.
+For non-localised sensor systems test directly in line with the front longitudinal member to produce the highest acceleration levels on the impactor.
+This test may be performed using a representative surrogate with equivalent mass and stiffness to prevent damage to instrumentation.
+40km/h +/-2km/h
-to account for instrumentation.

-larger

-pedestrians